Blackwater to Wokingham walk

 For the full Main Walk take the train nearest to 09:00 from either Paddington (via Reading) or Waterloo (via Guildford), depending on your choice of route.
 Take a train 30-45 minutes later if starting from Sandhurst and at least an hour later for the alternative start from Crowthorne, to avoid arriving too early at the lunch pub.

 Except on the Direct Walk, the suggested lunch pub is the up-market Queen's Oak (0118-996 8567) near Finchampstead's parish church (11 km from Blackwater; 7¾ km from Sandhurst; 4¼ km from Crowthorne); it serves good freshly-cooked food to 2.30pm, later at weekends.
-The only other place nearby is a pub/restaurant in another part of the village, the Greyhound (0118-973 2269), 1 km along the alternative route in the next section.
+In another part of the village the Greyhound pub closed in 2020 and its fate is uncertain, but the detour to it has been retained in case it reopens.

 If you continue to Blackwater the suggested place is Pistachios in the Park (01252-878574; open to 4.30pm Mon–Fri, 5pm Sat, 4pm Sun; may close earlier in winter) at the entrance to Sandhurst's Memorial Park.
 You should allow 35 minutes for the final 2½ km to the station.